reimagined/resolve/docs/write-side.md

 ## Aggregate ID

 Each aggregate should have a unique ID that is immutable during the aggregate's lifetime.
 An Aggregate ID should stay unique in the given event store, however we also recommend to keep it globally unique.
-It is also recommended that you use [UUID v4](https://github.com/kelektiv/node-uuid#version-4) or [cuid](https://github.com/ericelliott/cuid) to generate aggregate IDs for scalable apps.
+We recommend that you use [UUID v4](https://github.com/kelektiv/node-uuid#version-4) or [cuid](https://github.com/ericelliott/cuid) to generate aggregate IDs for scalable apps.

 Note that you have to generate a new Aggregate ID and send it with a command that creates a new aggregate.